 What Is Required of You for Our Paymaster Services

+Need paymaster services in Miami or Fort Lauderdale?
 We are happy to provide paymaster services.
-If you seek to employ The Elliot Legal Group as your paymaster and escrow provider, all parties to the transaction must submit paperwork that includes:
+If you seek to employ The Elliot Legal Group, P.A. as your paymaster and escrow provider, all parties to the transaction must submit paperwork that includes:

 - A copy of valid driver’s license and/or passport